aaronparisi/steady-archer-takehome/README.md

   20-100ft away.
   Add UI to track the user’s score

+# todos

+- distance counter so you can see how long you've been drawing the arrow
+- make click-and-drag widget
+- distance indicator mode?
+- moving target mode?

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).